What Causes Skin Cancer - Men vs. Women

 Women’s magazines have succeeded in putting the message across about skin care and dangers of sun exposure, whereas men’s magazines hardly ever broach the topic.
 Men’s magazine tends to sway more towards other topics such as fitness and sports as opposed to skincare and beauty.
 When these publications do talk about skin care and the dangers of UV radiation, men are failing to heed similar warnings, says Dr. Charlotte Proby, a dermatologist at Cancer Research UK.
 This lack of awareness and ignorance by men has contributed greatly to the rise of skin cancer cases among men.

+What causes skin cancer?
 It’s a known fact, men are known to enjoy eating bacon or steak more than healthy foods such as broccoli or spinach.
 What they are ignoring is that nutritious foods are filled with antioxidants that may act as a sunscreen and offer protective cover against UV radiation from the ‘inside-out.’.
 It is believed that oxidative damage increases the risk of skin cancers and diets rich in antioxidants seem to lower that risk.
 Experts agree that food nutrients such as omega-3 fatty acids, polyphenols, lycopene, beta-carotene, selenium, zinc, and vitamins C, E, and A have properties that may protect against skin cancers (6).
 You can find such nutrients in fruits such as blood oranges, papaya, guava, watermelon, pink grapefruit, and tomatoes; veggies such as broccoli, apricots, cantaloupe, leafy greens, spinach, and bell peppers.
 They are also present in herbs such as brewed green and black tea; and fatty fish such as albacore tuna, herring, mackerel, and salmon.

 It’s clear; men are at a higher risk of developing skin cancers because they are more exposed to UV radiation and don’t do much about it!
 There should be more, effective education on the dangers of UV radiation directed towards men.
 The nature of men’s work exposes them to more UV radiation than their counterparts, and preventive measures should be communicated to them to lower these statistics.
 Some of the best preventive measures against skin cancers come straight from Mother Nature.
 When healthy eating is combined with protective sunscreens and skin care products, the skin is more protected and healthy overall.